Where the design community meets.

 Sydney, Australia Interaction Designer, Dabbler in Front-end Code and Stickler for Good Microcopy.
-Joined over 5 years ago via an invitation from Carlos M.
+Joined almost 6 years ago via an invitation from Carlos M.

 Yeah, I understand that sentiment.
 While I never use a UI kit as a building block for a design I'm working, I just love looking at how other designers put stuff together.

 TLDR: I use it for inspiration, not as a starting point.

 True, but not with asset extraction as far as I'm aware...?
 Didn't see it in the release notes from 73.
 But could've been eclipsed by the sketch data loss drama...